Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 1. Barcelona

-Known for its cosmopolitan atmosphere, stunning architecture, and vibrant cultural scene, Barcelona attracts expats from around the world.
-Eixample, Gràcia, and El Born neighborhoods are particularly popular among expatriates.
-These offer a mix of modern amenities, historic charm, and diverse communities.
+Renowned for its cosmopolitan atmosphere, striking architecture, and vibrant cultural scene, Barcelona attracts expatriates from around the world.
+Neighborhoods such as Eixample, Gràcia, and El Born are particularly popular among expatriates, as they offer a balanced blend of modern amenities, historic charm, and diverse communities.

 1. Valencia